mkuchnik/CephEvolution/EXPERIMENTS.md

 RBD creation scripts are in RBD\_Setup/.

 To do the parallel run setup, run the setup script to create a replicated or EC RBD.
-You can then ssh into the relevant nodes and install FIO.
-Finally, mount the rbd device in the following fashion:
+You can continue to mount rbd devices on a node as follows:
 ``sudo rbd map myrbd``

-Running the test is parallel can be done with the scripts from Figure 9, assuming they are started in parallel.
+Running the test is parallel can be done as it is done in the scripts from Figure 9.
-The pdsh tool is a good way to start the scripts at the same time.
+However, the tests must be started in parallel.
+We mounted all 8 devices on the same node in our experiments.